 Fortunately, doing this is a relatively simple task.
 In this article, we will discuss how to turn off read receipts for all or individual contacts on Mac, iPad and iPhone.

-- II.
-How to disable read receipts on iMessage for everyone?
+- How to disable read receipts on iMessage for everyone?

-- VI.
-Disable iMessage read receipts for individual contacts
+- Disable iMessage read receipts for individual contacts

 The iOS and Mac messaging app can send and receive two types of messages: